-The Five Mile Telegraph Stool is made out of recycled timber telegraph poles.
+The Five Mile Telegraph Stools are made out of recycled timber power poles.

 Remember the Kookaburra that sat on the electric wire?

 Don't make the same mistake yourself.
 Sit on the pole instead.

 The low down